 If you sell your book on Amazon KDP, the platform offers a free book promotion campaign.
 It can only be used to promote ebooks, and it lasts for five days.

-18. Reduce price of your book, create a bundle deal or offer promo codes
+18. Reduce the book price, create a bundle deal or offer promo codes

 Studies show that a time-limited offer increases the perceived unavailability or scarcity of the offer.
 In other words, everyone loves a hot deal.
-Sell your book for a discounted price, bundle your book series for a discounted price or offer your potential readers a promo code for a limited time.
+For instance, consider selling your book for a discounted price, bundling your book series for a discounted price or offering your potential readers a promo code for a limited time.
 This may encourage more people to buy it or at least pass the information about the deal forward.

 19. Advertise on local notice boards

 Find venues, organisations or institutions whose activities may be relevant to your book and your prospective readers.
 For instance, if your book focuses on physical activity or nutrition, why not try to advertise it at the local gym?
-Gym-goers may be your potential readers, and the gym’s notice board can work as your free reader magnet.
+Gym-goers may be your potential readers, and the gym’s notice board can work as a reader magnet at no cost to you.

 20. Contact local book clubs